Nicolas Cermakian, PhD

 Full Professor, Department of Psychiatry, McGill University

 Associate Member, Department of Microbiology and Immunology, McGill University

 Many physiological processes present near-24h oscillations, even in constant conditions (e.g. hormones, metabolism, cognition).
 These daily rhythms are called circadian rhythms, and they are generated by clocks located in most organs and cells throughout the body.
 The research in the Laboratory of Molecular Chronobiology aims at deciphering how these clocks work, and more specifically, to find an answer to three questions: What are the mechanisms or gears of these biological clocks?
 How can these clocks control physiology?
 How can dysfunction of these clocks lead to diseases?

 Using a combination of molecular, cellular and behavioural approaches, we study the molecular bases of circadian clocks.
-Recently, the characterization of mice knock-out for the deubiquitinase USP2 allows us to better define the links between the clocks, environmental light and behaviour.
-This can be put in parallel with our studies on circadian rhythms in a mouse model of schizophrenia and those on clock gene expression in psychiatric disorders.
+Previously, we identified a family of nuclear receptors (REVERB and ROR) as components of the circadian clock.
+More recently, we have identified the deubiquitinase USP2 as a new component of the clock, and the characterization of mice lacking this protein allows us to better define the links between the clocks, environmental light and behaviour.